Gabe-Dalessandro/AthleteApp/README.md

 # AthleteApp:Home-Signup-Login-Singlepage Branch

-## Description: Currently has 3 functions of the app on one page.
-Enentually we need to make a cool transition for the center card to be able to switch between each function seemlessly
+## Description: Seperates the Home Sign up and login into 3 different webpages to make my life easier at the moment